Medical Leave Violation Attorney in Orange County, California

 You are entitled to certain types of leaves under both California and Federal Law.
 However, some employers ignore these rights and either (1) prohibit an employee from taking a leave that the employee is entitled to; (2) fire the employee for asking to take the leave; or (3) fire the employee for actually taking the leave.
 Having to face discrimination for requesting or taking leave under the law can have a significant impact on a person.

 A seasoned Discrimination Attorney can speak with you at The Law Office of George Moschopoulos, APC.
-Call now for a FREE 30-Minutes consultation over the phone.
+Call now to get started.

 Types of Leave

 California and Federal Law provide for certain leaves that employees who work for a covered employer can take.